Our basic rigger safety training course is OSHA Aligned and designed specifically for our end-user.

 Requirements for Becoming a Rigger

-The most obvious requirements for someone to meet in order to become a rigger is by completing an OSHA-compliant safety training course.
+The most obvious requirements for someone to meet in order to become a rigger is by completing an OSHA Aligned safety training course.
 There are many certification programs available that meet the OSHA certification standards, and some employers send their riggers through a certification course to make sure they comply with OSHA regulations.
 Certification courses generally last from a few days to a few weeks and cover areas such as:

 - Load control